-The large wings of butterflies are covered with tiny, colorful scales.
+Easily seen in gardens, forests, and fields, butterflies and their distinct and beautiful wings have captured people's attention for hundreds of years.
+Though we often think of them as a single part, the large wings of butterflies are actually covered with tiny, colorful scales.
 The effect of all these tiny scales combined is what gives butterflies the beautiful and sometimes complex patterns on their wings.
-Besides moths, there is no other insect group that has these types of scales on their wings.
-The colors serve primarily to provide protection through camouflage or to attract potential mates.
+Besides moths, there is no other insect group that has these types of scales on their wings -- and few other insects have become so treasured to human eyes as a result.
+Despite this, however, there is no distinct meaning of butterfly colors.

 Butterflies got their colors as part of an evolutionary process.
 Both moths and butterflies belong to the scaled wing order of insects known as Lepidoptera.
 Moths came before butterflies, and their fossilized remains date to 150 million years ago.
 Millions of years ago some moths, which are usually nocturnal, became active during the day and had scales with brighter colors.
 These traits gave certain advantages, leading to the bright colors of butterflies.